laelabaugh/olist-ecommerce-revenue-analysis/01_README.md

 This analysis examines 96,518 orders placed between September 2016 and August 2018.
 The dataset spans R$21.5 million in revenue across 17 product categories and 16 Brazilian states.
 It provides a detailed look at customer behavior, seller performance, product trends, and logistics.

+This project was completed between June and July 2025 and later uploaded to GitHub in December 2025.

 **Main Business Questions:**

 - **Sales Performance:** How has revenue and order volume changed over time?
 What seasonal patterns show up in the data?